wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Yes, you can.
 Just include [hupso] anywhere in widget text area and share buttons will be displayed there.

+= How can I display share buttons only inside widget and not under posts? =

+Add Hupso share buttons widget, then go to Hupso plugin settings and clear all fields in "Show buttons on" section.

 = Buttons are not working properly.
 What can I do? =

 Please upgrade the plugin to the latest version.
 If that does not help then try to reinstall the plugin (uninstall it and install it again).